 Members of your party may also explore the sculpture garden and browse in the small gift shop.
 Temporary exhibitions are displayed in Farleys Gallery which is adjacent to the house where tea and coffee are available.

 Group visits must be arranged in advance and to secure the booking a non-refundable deposit of £138.00 is required.

 To book please call 01825 872 856 or email firstname.lastname@example.org

-British Art at Home group visit
+British Art at Home

 A full and exciting day starts with a visit to Charleston, home from 1916 to Vanessa Bell and Duncan Grant, and the country retreat for the pioneering group of 20th century artists, writers, and thinkers known as the Bloomsbury group.
 After your tour, linger in the gardens or browse the shop for unique gifts inspired by Charleston and the Bloomsbury group before a five minute drive to the village of Berwick for a delicious lunch at The Cricketers’ Arms, a traditional Sussex pub situated in the South Downs National Park.
-A short journey then takes you to Farleys which, in 1949, became home of the Surrealist artist, biographer, and founder of the ICA Roland Penrose, and Lee Miller, the Surrealist photographer, model, photographer, and World War ll correspondent.
+A short journey then takes you to Farleys which, in 1949, became the home of the Surrealist artist, biographer, and founder of the ICA Roland Penrose, and Lee Miller, photographer and World War ll correspondent.

 Between the two houses, a magnificent picture of almost a century of British Modernism and Surrealism is conjured up.
 Both houses were decorated by the artists and are unique examples of their work, lifestyles, and philosophies.
 With a list of visitors to the houses that includes Pablo Picasso, Virginia Woolf, Maynard Keynes, Roger Fry, Man Ray, Joan Miró and Paul Éluard, there is much to enjoy.